ptomulik/puppet-apachex/README.md

 #### Variables

+These variables are required by apachex::package class:

   - `::osfamily`
-    Fact from facter
+    fact from facter

   - `::operatingsystem`
-    Fact from facter
+    fact from facter

   - `::apachex_installed_version`
-    Fact added by ptomulik-apachex module
+    fact added by ptomulik-apachex module

   - `::apachex_repo_versions`
-    Fact added by ptomulik-apachex module
+    fact added by ptomulik-apachex module

+These variables are defined by apachex::package and can be used elsewhere:

+  - `apachex::package::actual_name`

+    Name of the apache package installed by `apachex::package`.
+This may be, for example, `apache2` on Debian, `httpd` on RedHat and `www/apache22` on FreeBSD.
+Once you have included the `apachex::package` class in your manifest, you may read from `apachex::package::actual_name` what is actual name of the installed package (note, that it depends on several factors including agent's OS, MPMs chosen and version of the apache package being installed).

+  - `apachex::package::actual_version`

+    The version of apache package that is installed or is going to be installed by the `apachex::package` class.

 #### Examples